Strategies for a Firming Insurance Marketplace

 - Start the renewal process early – the soft market we’ve enjoyed over the last 8+ years has spoiled most of us with regard to the potential intricacies and timing of the renewal process.
 The wealth of insurance capacity, rate decreases and accommodating underwriters often allowed for “last minute” renewal negotiations based on limited, available information on hand.
 As mentioned above, underwriters are applying more scrutiny and risk modeling which will lengthen the process.
 A late start may eliminate some potential insurers from responding or prevent them from providing their most competitive quote.

 - Consider alternative program structures – this is a broad topic which could easily justify a lengthy article or white paper in and of itself.
 Your risk profile, risk appetite, amount of insurance premiums involved, and short & long term business plans will all come into play in determining potential program structures.
-For example, earthquake capacity for the Northwest may continue to shrink causing primary property insurers to offer less limits and/or charge higher premiums, thus warranting separate or different layered program options.
+For example, earthquake capacity for the Northwest may continue to shrink causing primary property insurers to offer fewer limits and/or charge higher premiums, thus warranting separate or different layered program options.
 Or, you currently enjoy a $10,000 base deductible on your property program and have only had 2 minor losses over the last 5 years.
 Perhaps the premium savings for a higher base deductible should be contemplated.
 Other possibilities might include self-insured retention programs, captives (of all shapes & sizes) and risk pools.
-But remember, rarely are such alternative risk transfer vehicles short term “silver bullets”.
+But remember, rarely are such alternative risk transfer vehicles short-term “silver bullets”.
 Each may take significant time, effort and capital to implement/administer.
-Diligent analysis should be conducted to confirm such programs truly fit your risk profile, risk appetite and financial strategy.
+Diligent analysis should be conducted to confirm such programs truly fit your risk profile, risk appetite, and financial strategy.

 - Partner with the right insurance advocate – you have a business to run, employees to manage and transactions to close.
 Perhaps you are relatively new to the insurance procurement process and have yet to experience a hardening market.
 Partnering with an insurance professional with appropriate experience, knowledge, market access, service culture and resources is critical.
 Your agent or broker should be an extension of your management team with your firm’s best interests clearly in focus.
-The quality, accuracy and format of the underwriting information provided to prospective insurers can make a huge difference on if/how underwriters consider your risk.
+The quality, accuracy, and format of the underwriting information provided to prospective insurers can make a huge difference on if/how underwriters consider your risk.
 Positive insurer relations and market leverage also come into play.
-As the direct contact to the insurance marketplace on your behalf, proper preparation, representation and negotiation by your agent or broker is paramount.
+As the direct contact to the insurance marketplace on your behalf, proper preparation, representation, and negotiation by your agent or broker is paramount.

 One could say all of the above measures should be part of the annual renewal process regardless of market cycle.
 While true, the recent soft market fostered an expectation for rate decreases which were often easily achieved with or without due attention to the considerations above – because the majority of insurers were aggressively protecting market share.
 Unfortunately, the tide appears to be changing.
 Shoring up for your next insurance renewal by undertaking some or all of these suggestions will prove a worthy investment of your time and effort.